kentico-michaelb/kontent-sample-app-flask/README.md

 This is a sample Flask app that uses the [Kentico Kontent Python SDK](#https://github.com/kentico-michaelb/kontent-delivery-python-sdk) to retrieve content from Kentico Kontent.

-This application uses the Dancing Goat sample project within Kentico Kontent.
+This application uses the shared Dancing Goat sample project within Kentico Kontent.
 If you don't have your own Sample Project, any administrator of a Kentico Kontent subscription [can generate one](https://app.kontent.ai/sample-project-generator).

 If you find a bug in the sample or have a feature request, please submit a GitHub issue.